IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 R
 -

-The Dataverse software uses `R <https://https://cran.r-project.org/>`_ to handle tabular data files.
+The Dataverse Software uses `R <https://https://cran.r-project.org/>`_ to handle tabular data files.
 The instructions below describe a **minimal** R installation.
 It will allow you to ingest R (.RData) files as tabular data and to export tabular data as .RData files.
-R can be considered an optional component, meaning that if you don't have R installed, you will still be able to run and use the Dataverse software - but the functionality specific to tabular data mentioned above will not be available to your users.  **Note** that if you choose to also install `TwoRavens
+R can be considered an optional component, meaning that if you don't have R installed, you will still be able to run and use the Dataverse Software - but the functionality specific to tabular data mentioned above will not be available to your users.  **Note** that if you choose to also install `TwoRavens
 <https://github.com/IQSS/TwoRavens>`_, it will require some extra R